JeremyTBradshaw/MSGraphPSEssentials/README.md

 Endpoint | DeviceCode_\*, RefreshToken_* | **Common**, Consumers, Organizations.
 Common (default) should suffice for most scenarios.
 Scopes will dictate when either of the other options must be used instead.
 Scopes | DeviceCode_\*, RefreshToken_* | One or more delegated permissions (e.g. Ews.AccessAsUser.All, mail.Send, offline_access).
 Refer to MS Graph reference pages for required permissions.
 Those permissions are exaclty what to specify here.
 RefreshToken | RefreshToken_* | Use `$TokenObject` where `$TokenObject = New-MSGraphAccessToken -Scopes ..., offline_access`.
 The 'offline_access' scope is what tells Azure AD to also hand back a refresh token when issuing an access token.
-RefreshTokenCredential | RefreshTokenCredential_* | Supply a PSCredential object that was created by the new (in v0.2.0) function `New-RefreshTokenCredential`.
+RefreshTokenCredential | RefreshTokenCredential_* | Supply a PSCredential object that was created by the function `New-RefreshTokenCredential`.
 Refer to the example from `New-RefreshTokenCredential`'s section (further down in this readme) to see how to do this.

 **Example 1**